Skip to content

 For experienced hitters: 26–29 lbs for a crisp bed and cleaner smash control.
 For developing players: 24–26 lbs to keep a bigger sweet spot and still produce pace.

-Can intermediates use the Astrox 88D Pro or Thruster F Ultra?
+Can intermediate players use the Astrox 100ZZ or Thruster F C Ultra CX?

-88D Pro vs Thruster F Ultra—which should I choose?
+100ZZ vs Thruster F C Ultra CX—which should I choose?

-88D Pro: counter-balanced feel with a big sweet spot—great for repeatable rear-court pressure.
-Thruster F Ultra: compact, torsion-stable hit with a crisper, more “direct” smash feel.
-If you value stability and a compact head, pick the F Ultra; if you like the Yonex counter-balance flow, pick 88D Pro.
+Astrox 100ZZ: counter-balanced Namd snap with a big sweet spot—ideal for repeatable, high-volume rear-court pressure.
+Thruster F C Ultra CX: compact, torsion-stable hit with a crisper, more "direct" smash feel.
+If you want a forgiving power frame, go 100ZZ; if you want a precise, compact strike, go Thruster F C Ultra CX.

 Does grip size affect power?

-Too large can restrict finger action; too small can cause over-squeezing and tension.
-A slightly smaller grip you build up with overgrip often improves finger power and head acceleration.
+Too large a grip restricts finger action; too small causes over-squeezing and tension loss.
+A slightly smaller grip built up with overgrip often improves finger snap and head acceleration through the swing.

 #title#